jorg-j/jorg-j.github.io/pages/docker-rpi-ansible.md

 ansible_python_interpreter='/usr/bin/env python3'
 ```

-Once this is done you can pull the 4b_setup.yaml playbook rom the resources section below.
+Once this is done you can pull the 4b_setup.yaml playbook from the resources section below.

 In the playbook set the `NMEUSR` variable to the username you want to be added to the docker group.
 By default the user `pi` and the `NMEUSR` will be added to this group.